 The New Culture of Giving: How Blockchain Is Changing Charity

 Charity is like the twilight zone: something is going on there, but no one knows what exactly.
 Some people stubbornly donate money while others keep on ignoring the problems.
 Meanwhile, a blockchain technology brick by brick builds the brave new world of charity, transparent and honest.
-The team of Ambisafe Software introduces a new way of financing charity projects.

 The Global Trends in Generosity